annotation/stam/README.md

 `@include` mechanism, but now at the root level.

-The `@include` mechanism can at the root level expresses that annotation stores may include other annotation stores as *dependencies*.
+The `@include` mechanism can at the root level expresses that annotation stores may include other annotation stores as *dependencies*, we call then these *substores*.
 All resources, annotation datasets and annotations that are defined in these dependencies are available to the parent store as if they were defined in the parent store themselves.

 This mechanism *MUST* support recursion.
-So Store A can include store B and store B can in turn include store C. When using this mechanism, cyclic include references *MUST* be rejected with an error message.
-Multiple references to the same include from different places *MUST* be allowed as long as the acyclic nature is respected.
-In such cases, implementations *SHOULD* keep simply keep track of whether a file was already parsed, and not do it again.
+So Store A can include store B and store B can in turn include store C. When using the substore mechanism, cyclic include references *MUST* be rejected with an error message.
+Store A can not include store B which in turn includes store A. Multiple references to the same annotation store from different places *MUST* be allowed as long as the acyclic nature is respected, so A may include B and C when both B and C in turn include
+D. In such cases, implementations *SHOULD* keep simply keep track of whether a file was already parsed, and *MUST NOT* do it again.

 When any data is in conflict, e.g. annotation store A defines a text with id X and annotation store B defines the same text with ID X *but with a different